VirgilSecurity/virgil-sdk-javascript/docs/guides/encryption/encrypting-for-multiple-recipients.md

 ![Virgil Encryption Intro](/docs/img/Encryption_introduction.png "Data encryption")

-In order to encrypt a message, Alice has to have:
+To encrypt a message, Alice has to have:
  - The participants' Virgil Cards, which should be published on Virgil Services.

 Let's review data encryption for multiple recipients: